 Federal Drug Schedules Include:

-- Schedule I: Drugs, such as ecstasy, heroin, and mushrooms, register for high-potential of dependence.
-These drugs do not demonstrate a medical use, therefore are considered illegal.
+- Schedule I: Drugs, such as ecstasy, heroin, and mushrooms, present a high potential for dependence.
+These drugs do not demonstrate an accepted medical use and therefore are considered illegal.

-- Schedule II: Drugs, such as Adderall, Ritalin, and morphine, are also considered high risk for potential abuse and dependency, but unlike Schedule I drugs, Schedule II have medical use.
+- Schedule II: Drugs, such as Adderall, Ritalin, and morphine, are also considered high risk for potential abuse and dependency, but unlike Schedule I drugs, Schedule II substances have recognized medical uses.

-- Schedule III: Drugs, such as Marinol and steroids, are only considered a moderate risk for potential abuse and dependence.
-These drugs have a medical use and can be obtained with a prescription.
+- Schedule III: Drugs, such as Marinol and steroids, are considered a moderate risk for potential abuse and dependence.
+These drugs have accepted medical uses and can be obtained with a prescription.

 - Schedule IV: Drugs, such as Ambien, Xanax, and Valium, are considered a limited risk for potential dependency and low risk for potential abuse.
 It is possible to obtain a prescription for these drugs.

-- Schedule V: Drugs, such as cough syrups and ezogabine, have the lowest risk for potential abuse and dependency.
-These drugs have a medical use and are obtainable through prescriptions.
+- Schedule V: Drugs, such as certain cough syrups and ezogabine, have the lowest risk for potential abuse and dependency.
+These drugs have accepted medical uses and are obtainable through prescriptions.

 The penalties for a convicted drug crime in Louisville depend on the Schedule classification of the drug, the amount, and the charges.
 For questions about your specific drug crime charges, contact our firm today.